Rollo Russell: Meteorology

 in which he argued that "smoke in London has continued probably for many years to shorten the lives of thousands".
 It was a prophetic warning, more than 70 years before the Great London Smog of 1952 killed an estimated 12,000 people.
 Apart from documenting the effects of fog on health, such as lung diseases, it also listed the damage caused to buildings and monuments.

 Russell became a Fellow of the Royal Meteorological Society in 1868.
-He served on the council from 1879–1892 and in 1914, and was Vice-President 1893–1894.
+He served on the council from 1879 to 1892 and in 1914, and was Vice-President 1893–1894.
 He co-authored an important meteorological paper on the global effects of the 1883 eruption of Krakatoa.
 His paper, On the Unusual Optical Phenomena of the Atmosphere, 1883–1886 co-authored with E. Douglas Archibald was published in the volume The Eruption of Krakatoa and Subsequent Phenomena by the Krakatoa Committee of the Royal Society.